Last revised on August 5, 2015

 - Interim Measures: The University may take interim measures it deems necessary during an investigation.
 Interim measures will be taken within the context of university policies and might include changes to class or housing assignments for students or work assignments for employees.

-- Complaints in Which a Student is the Alleged Harasser: Complaints of alleged sexual harassment by a student will be initially investigated under the oversight of the university's Title IX coordinator.
-If that investigation results in a finding that university policy may have been violated, the complaint will be processed and further investigated under the student disciplinary policy (D-34).
+- Complaint Investigation Oversight: Complaints of alleged sexual harassment by a student will be initially investigated under the oversight of the university's Title IX coordinator.
 It will be the prerogative of the complainant to determine in what capacity he/she will participate, however, limited or no involvement by the complainant could impact the ultimate finding of responsibility.
+Investigations

 Each complaint of sexual harassment must be evaluated with reference to the pertinent circumstances.
 On occasion, a complaint will be resolved informally.
 Informal resolution efforts are voluntary and either party may request that a formal investigation of the complaint be commenced at any time.
 Informal resolution is facilitated by the Title IX coordinator or designee, and does not involve any requirement that the parties meet unless both parties request such a meeting and the Title IX coordinator determines such a meeting would be appropriate.
 Informal resolution, such as mediation, will not be used to resolve sexual violence complaints.

 Usually complaints will result in investigations, including interviews and the review of evidence, such as electronic and written material, if any exists.
 Both the complainant and the alleged harasser will be notified of the outcome of the investigation.
 If it is determined that university policy has been violated, remedial action will be taken, including, where appropriate, disciplinary action, to eliminate the harassment and prevent its recurrence.